petermr/CEVOpen/induction_test/introduction.md

 ## 4.1. `pygetpapers`
 - Read the [official documentation](https://github.com/petermr/pygetpapers)
 - [Install](https://github.com/petermr/pygetpapers#6-installation) the tool
-- Run a query to download a hundred papers related to “invasive plant species” in XML and PDF - format
+- Run a query to download a 25 papers related to “invasive plant species” in XML and PDF - format
 - Document your steps coherently

 ## 4.2. `pyami`